LindySez | Recipes

 Step by step instructions for Buttermilk Blueberry Muffins

-• Now mix the dry ingredient into the wet ingredients.
+• Now mix the dry ingredients into the wet ingredients.
 The batter will be very stiff.

 • Gently fold the blueberries into the batter, gently so you don't mash up the blueberries.